littensy/charm/README.md

 	syncEvent:FireClient(player, updates)
 end)
 ```

+> [!NOTE]
+> On the server, make sure each key corresponds to the same signal across all players.
+If two players subscribe to the same key, but were given different signals, Charm will output a warning.

 To sync the client with the server's state, call `client.addSignals` with a table of writable signals (setter functions or atoms) whose keys match their server counterparts.